OutSquareCapital/pyochain/README.md

 * `pluck` to extract multiple fields at once.
 * `flatten` to collapse nested structures into a single level.
-* `schema` to infer the structure of the data by recursively analyzing keys and value types.
-* `pyochain.key` expressions to compute/retrieve/select/create new fields from existing nested data in a declarative way.

 #### `Wrapper[T]`